-Identifying and describing community history and dynamics is a first step of "getting to know the area" that should be completed before conducting more structured stakeholder analysis.

-These efforts allow project teams to specify sources of influence and conflicts and establish a foundation for proactive engagement and collaboration.
-Stakeholder analysis can be limited to top-of-mind stakeholder groups, leaving out historically excluded stakeholders; assessing community history and dynamics provides a means of looking more deeply at the local context to inform later stakeholder analysis.
-This leads to more inclusive engagement and allows applicants to consider the varying levels of influence and power of different stakeholders, as well as how prior development and decision-making processes may impact future plans.
-For community-based project teams with a deep understanding of local history and dynamics, this can support more proactive planning and troubleshooting and identify opportunities to build coalitions or expand project benefits.
+Identifying and describing community history and dynamics is a first step of "getting to know the area" that should be completed before conducting a more structured stakeholder identification.
+These efforts allow project teams to specify sources of influence and conflicts and establish a foundation for proactive engagement around major projects.
+While stakeholder analysis or stakeholder identification can produce lists of top-of-mind stakeholder groups with whom applicants are already familiar, it can leave out historically excluded stakeholders.
+Assessing community history and dynamics provides a means of looking more deeply at the context of the area(s) to inform later stakeholder analysis.
+Not only will this lead to more inclusive engagement, but it will also allow applicants to consider the different levels of influence and power different stakeholders have, as well as how prior development and decision-making processes may impact future plans.